Tag

 Image used with permission by copyright holder

 HomeKit doesn’t have the largest selection of smart locks, but that doesn’t really matter when you have something as well-rounded as the Aqara Smart Lock U100.
 Not only does it offer full HomeKit support, but you’ll even gain access to Apple home keys — allowing you to unlock your door with your iPhone or Apple Watch.
-There’s also the standard keypad for entering a passcode, along with a fingerprint sensor that can store several dozen fingerprints (so your whole family can enter the home without worrying about forgetting their password or smartphone).
+There’s also the standard keypad for entering a passcode, along with a fingerprint sensor that can store several dozen fingerprints (so your whole family can enter the home without worrying about forgetting their password or ).

 A physical key is included for emergency access, and the smart lock is designed to run for up to eight months before you’ll need to replace its batteries.
-Other standout features include “Do Not Disturb Mode,” auto-locking, and an IP65 rating to help it withstand whatever nature throws its way.
+Other standout features include “ Mode,” auto-locking, and an IP65 rating to help it withstand whatever nature throws its way.

 The Schlage Encode Plus is another solid option.
 This lock includes all of the latest HomeKit features, including Apple home key support.
 Of course, you still have access to a physical key lock and touchscreen support.
 The Encode Plus also works with Amazon Alexa and Google Assistant while having full HomeKit and Siri support.
 The lock is pretty expensive at $299, but if you want a lock with all of Apple’s secure HomeKit features and a host of other features, Schlage’s Encode Plus is currently your only route.